Our Team

 PHD STUDENT (PHARMACY & MICROBIOLOGY)

-Prodip Baral
+Prodip Kumar Baral

 PHD STUDENT (PHARMACY & MICROBIOLOGY)

-Prodip Baral
+Prodip Kumar Baral

 Prodip PhD (Pharmacy) joined the lab in 2024 and is currently working on the development of inhaled powder formulations of antibacterial drugs and peptides to treat multidrug-resistant Pseudomonas aeruginosa pulmonary infection.
 He has completed his M. S. and B. Pharm (Hons.) from the Department of Pharmacy, Jahangirnagar University, Savar, Bangladesh.
 His research interests include pharmaceutical product development, pharmaceutical microbiology, and mycology.